loglob/mcaas/README.md

 Restores the world/ directory from the latest backup created with backup.sh

 ### start.sh
-Starts the server in a new screen session
+Starts the server.
+Doesn't exit until the server exits.

 ### stop.sh
-Stops the currently running server and closes its screen session.
+Stops the currently running server.
-Blocks until the screen is closed
+Doesn't wait until the server is completely shut down.

 ### update.sh
-Looks for the newest Minecraft server release and downloads it to minecraft_server.jar
+Looks for the newest Fabric and Minecraft server release and downloads it to fabric-server-launcher.jar and server.jar

 ### install.sh
 Sets up a minecraft server and downloads all required components.
 Optionally generates a systemd service file.

 ## Configuration
-mcaas can be configured via the files found in conf/
+mcaas can be configured via jre_args.

-### jre_args
-The contents of jre_args are passed as arguments to the JRE when starting the server.
+The contents of jre_args are passed to the JRE as arguments when starting the server.

-### screen_session
-The contents of screen_session are used as the session name for the screen session mcaas creates.